This page may contain affiliate links. Read my full disclosure here.

 Nearly three years after my experience I have continued to champion the importance of being your own health & wellness advocate, the importance of taking your health into your own hands, and the importance of finding a provider you can trust.

-Since then I have become a Certifed LEAP Therapist trained to administer the gold standard in food sensitivity testing, the Mediator Release Test, become a Certified Holistic Cannabis Practitioner and wrote a cookbook, The 30-Minute Thyroid Cookbook, that touches on the Autoimmune Paleo Protocol.
+Since then I have become a Certifed LEAP Therapist trained to administer the gold standard in food sensitivity testing, the Mediator Release Test, become a Certified Holistic Cannabis Practitioner and wrote two cookbooks, The 30-Minute Thyroid Cookbook, that touches on the Autoimmune Paleo Protocol, and The Hashimoto’s AIP Cookbook which dives deep into the AIP Diet.

-Finally, I am almost finished writing my second cookbook focusing on the dietary management of Hashimoto’s disease following the Autoimmune Paleo Protocol.
+My second cookbook solely focuses on the dietary management of Hashimoto’s disease following the Autoimmune Paleo Protocol.

 So surely I should have an answer to the popular question: What is the Best Autoimmune Diet?